jjsantos01/qgis_mcp/README.md

 Go to `Claude` > `Settings` > `Developer` > `Edit Config` > `claude_desktop_config.json` to include the following:

-> If you cann't find the "Developers tab" or the `claude_desktop_config.json` look at this [documentation](https://modelcontextprotocol.io/quickstart/user#2-add-the-filesystem-mcp-server).
+> If you can't find the "Developers tab" or the `claude_desktop_config.json` look at this [documentation](https://modelcontextprotocol.io/quickstart/user#2-add-the-filesystem-mcp-server).

 ```json
 {